 Digestion and Metabolism

 Our metabolism slows during ageing.
 This means that we may not burn food as fast as we used to.
 Plus, our digestion can become more problematic.
-This can include gastroesophageal reflux disease, which is when parts of the esophagus do not close properly or the stomach leaks back acid.
+This can include gastroesophageal reflux disease, which is when parts of the oesophagus do not close properly or the stomach leaks back acid.
 In order to manage this, medication may be in order.
 However, preventative methods such as eating a well-balanced diet not rich in fatty foods are important.
 Exercise can help make up for a slower metabolism as well.

 According to the latest statistics, around 7 million people are estimated to have prediabetes in the UK and thus have a high risk for developing type 2 diabetes have a condition known as prediabetes.
 This not only raises a person’s risk for developing type 2 diabetes, heart disease, and stroke but can also lead to heart attack, loss of vision, limb loss, and other issues when not managed during ageing.
 The very first thing any doctor will prescribe when they sense you are in danger for this is exercise and diet.
 This is also the best way to prevent heart disease.
 Despite our best efforts, as we age we can still run into high blood pressure, cholesterol, or high blood sugar levels, which all negatively affect our health.
 In this case, speaking to a doctor to come up with a treatment plan will be your best option.
 The earlier you take care of yourself, the better you will be as you age.

 Ask any person older than you how their urination changed as they aged.
 You’ll probably get stories about having to go to the bathroom more frequently.
 This can be because of loss of bladder control, which is common in one of ten people over 65.
-Other issues such as infection can cause bladder issues and in most cases they are curable or controllable, so speak to your doctor about your options.
+Other issues such as infection can cause bladder issues and in most cases, they are curable or controllable, so speak to your doctor about your options.
 This is important because there may be an underlying cause, such as an enlarged prostate in men, that can cause bladder control issues that will need to be addressed.

 In your youth, you may have had a cavity or tooth issue.
 As you age, the dangers to teeth become more dangerous.
 From gum disease to tooth loss, the concern is valid.
-When we do not brush and floss regularly, we let plaque build up.
+When we do not brush and floss regularly, we let plaque build-up.
 This builds up and erodes the gums and teeth over time, which can lead to losing teeth and painful dental procedures.
 Take care of your teeth.
 Floss and brush twice a day and use mouthwash.
 Make it a habit now if you already do not do this.
 It will save you time, money, and worry in the long run.

 Dry skin is a real concern as we age.
 Exposure to the sun, smoking, and stress can cause dry skin.
-And low humidity due to overheating in the winter and over cooling in the summer does not help.
+And low humidity due to overheating in the winter and overcooling in the summer does not help.
 Dry skin can be itchy, scaly, and wholly uncomfortable.
 Protect yourself by using sunscreen, humidifiers, and skin lotion regularly.

 Two other major skin concerns should be noted: Skin cancer and shingles.

 As reported by the National Institutes of Health, “According to current estimates, 40 to 50 percent of people who live to age 65 will have skin cancer at least once.”
-This makes it a real concern because when not treated right way, it can spread to other areas of the body and become deadly.
+This makes it a real concern because when not treated the right way, it can spread to other areas of the body and become deadly.
 To prevent this, visit a dermatologist regularly to examine you for potential skin cancer, and wear sunscreen and protective clothing when out in the sun.